 Global demand for automotive vehicles.
 Our business performance is related to global automotive sales and automotive vehicle production by our OEM customers.
 Economic conditions in North America, Europe and Asia can have a large impact on the production volume of new vehicles, and, accordingly, have an impact on our revenue.
-Our OEM customers' production can vary from period to period due to global demand, market conditions and competitive conditions, as well as other factors, including the long-term effects of the COVID-19 pandemic and the global semi-conductor shortage.
+Towards the end of the first half of 2024, global automotive production forecasts weakened, which disproportionately impacted our core customers, primarily due to their continued market share losses in China.
+We cannot be certain of the severity and length of the continued volatility and weakness in the global automotive market, including macro-factors impacting our sales to OEMs in China, and the extent of the adverse effect that such weakness and volatility will have on our results of operations, financial condition and business in the long term.
+Our OEM customers' production can vary from period to period due to global demand, market conditions and competitive conditions, geopolitical issues including trade restrictions and tariffs, as well as other factors.
+For example, we expect a reduction in production estimates and orders from customers in the second half of 2024, primarily due to China related macro-factors.
 While automotive production has now recovered to approximately 2019 levels, current uncertain economic conditions and inflation may contribute to a reduction in consumer demand.
 On the other hand, pent up demand from years of below peak production levels could lead to better than expected production.
 In addition to economic conditions, in prior periods, including during the supply chain crisis and semi-conductor shortage of 2021 and 2022, certain Tier 1 customers increased their orders for components and parts, including our solutions, to counteract the impact of supply chain shortages for auto parts.
 As a result, some demand for our solutions and the corresponding revenue from these customers were shifted to earlier time periods than otherwise would have occurred absent a general supply chain shortage and inflationary environment.
 As a result of our standard planning process for 2024, including discussions with our Tier 1 customers, we became aware in late 2023 of significant excess inventory at our customers.
 This as well as lower than expected production at certain OEMs during 2023 led to the decision by our Tier 1 customers to prioritize in the first quarter of 2024 the utilization of excess inventory on hand before using new shipments to meet the demand of OEMs.
-We estimate that our customers have used the vast majority of this excess customer inventory in the first quarter of 2024, in accordance with our expectations, and we expect that orders will normalize during the remainder of 2024, but there is no guarantee that they will do so.
+We estimate that our customers have used the vast majority of this excess customer inventory in the first and second quarters of 2024, in accordance with our expectations, but there is no guarantee that orders will continue to normalize during the remainder of 2024.
 ADAS volumes have grown faster in recent years than the overall automotive market as ADAS penetration rates have increased, and we believe that we will continue to benefit from that trend.
-However, our revenue of \$239 million in the three months ended March 30, 2024 was down 48% year-over-year, primarily due to the aforementioned utilization of excess inventory by our customers during the first quarter of 2024.
-Continued or future constraint on global automotive production resulting from supply chain shortages and the effects of economic uncertainty may be a limiting factor on our ability to increase revenue.
+However, our revenue of \$678 million in the six months ended June 29, 2024 was down (26)% year-over-year, primarily due to the aforementioned utilization of excess inventory by our customers during the first and second quarters of 2024.
+Continued or future constraint on global automotive production resulting from the effects of economic uncertainty, both global and in specific markets in which we operate, may be a limiting factor on our ability to increase revenue.
 We expect to continue to capitalize on our strong and collaborative relationships with OEMs and Tier 1s to expand our presence in key markets and capture the long-term growth opportunities in those markets.